Extra Curricular Activities

 Moonee Ponds Primary School is a “Resource Smart Registered School”.
 The school “Green Team” is a voluntary program where students from across the school work with teachers and classes to promote environmentally responsible practices.
 This group has received accreditation from City West Water as a “water saving school”.
 The group works with classes to reduce water usage, plant and maintain the herb and vegetable gardens, promote the “nude food” and no rubbish policies and work toward becoming a five star Resource Smart School.
 The Green Team offers leadership opportunities for students in Green Team Captain and representative roles.

-- Chess and Fencing Clubs –
+- Chess Club –

 - Visual and Performing Arts events –

 All students are involved in the alternating biennial Visual Arts Show and Performing Arts Concert.
 The aim of the events is to showcase and celebrate student talent and development.
 Art work from all students is hung for the Visual Arts Show which runs over two days and evenings with an opening on the first evening.
 All classes prepare and present dramatic/musical items in two concerts held at the Moonee Ponds Clock Tower in the alternate year.
 The events build confidence and resilience and involve the whole community.